ethics-workshop/2023/content/index.rst

 ===========
 EthiCS encourages submissions of full papers and short papers from academia, industry, and government.
-Short papers must be up to 4 pages and long papers must be up to 8 pages, including references.
+Short papers must be up to 4 pages and long papers must be up to 8 pages, including references and appendices.
 All papers are in the NDSS conference proceedings format.
 Submitted papers must adhere to `the NDSS symposium proceeding template <https://www.ndss-symposium.org/ndss2023/templates>`__.
-Submissions must be written in English and typeset in A4 format.
+Submissions must be written in English and typeset in US letter (not A4) format.
 We recommend using LaTeX, and suggest you first compile the supplied LaTeX source as is, checking that you obtain the same PDF as the one supplied.
 Then, write your paper into the LaTeX template, replacing